A bit of History…

 I began my life-long romance with the guitar playing electric guitar during my early teens.
 Like many at that age, I not only tried to learn the licks and moves, but also spent many hours drawing the guitar of my dreams.

 Through my years in high school, I was inclined towards math and physics, and had pretty much decided to choose engineering or IT, but the school rector talked me into choosing architecture and arts instead.
-The last high school year with analytic geometry, art history and design proved to be very meaningful as the years went by.
+The last high school year, with subjects as analytic geometry, art history and design proved to be very meaningful as the years went by.

 When I was through with high school, I moved to Montevideo to study fine arts at the University.
 After several years, I took a break from art studies and enrolled in the guitar-making course at the National School of Arts and Crafts.
 The course was just what I needed at the time: the right arena to mix my different interests.